 With THORChain, users are able to “swap freely from one chain to another, one asset to another,” Barraford told CoinDesk.
-That means making cross-chain swaps with real currencies, rather than wrapped coins or other imitations, while still interacting on a decentralized AMM exchange, similar to many other popular DEXes.
+That means making cross-chain swaps with real currencies, rather than wrapped coins, while interacting on a decentralized AMM exchange.

 So far, THORChain users can make trades with BTC, ETH, LTC, CH, and BNB.
 Other tokens and more are expected to be added to the protocol in the near future.
 But unlike most other cross-chain platforms, THORChain allows users to trade the real assets of multiple unconnected blockchains rather than wrapped coins or other imitations.